SebTota/Note/README.md

 # Note

-# !!
-NOTE: THIS APPLICATION IS STILL IN DEVELOPMENT AND SHOULD NOT BE USED FOR ANY PURPOSE OTHER THAN DEVELOPMENT AND TESTING. !!

 Note (new name pending) is a client-side encrypted note taking application that allows you to safely and securely share notes between multiple computers.